In my opinion, correct score trading is by far the most enjoyable way to trade football on Betfair.

 Just as football trading is smarter then betting, trading correct scores is also the way to go.
 You can still Dutch a number of scores and take advantage of the bigger odds but you are able to chip away at the liability and - if things go to plan - lock in some profit before the match ends.

-There are two parts to a correct score trade; the first is reducing the liability and the second is attempting to hit a target score in order to make a profit.
+There are two parts to a correct score trade; the first is reducing the liability and the second is attempting to hit a target score.

 Would you would predict the final score of Arsenal v Crystal Palace the same as Arsenal v Manchester United?
 Probably not, but both could end up with exactly the same result.

 Oh... and Barcelona always score right?
 Wrong!
 Even the best teams have a 0-0 result now and again.